Arg0n4ut4/Arg0n4ut4/README.md

 ### 🧾 About me

-My full name is **João Pedro Rocha Senna**, also known as **Arg0n4ut4** here on GitHub.
+My full name is **João Pedro Rocha Senna**, also known as **Arg0n4ut4**.
 I'm a dedicated software developer and I.T. student focused on building **fullstack applications**, with a passion for clean architecture, technical precision, and creative problem-solving.
 My code often reflects clarity, purpose, and a drive to learn.

 ✉️ **Contact**: ti.senna.main@gmail.com